Namibia specialist Alex

 A highlight for me was seeing groups of rhino.
 By day, they tend to be elusive, solitary creatures, but when darkness falls they become more sociable.
 It’s not something you come across very often, so being able to witness them interacting with each other so nearby was a real treat.

-Accommodation outside of the park tends to be of a high quality, consisting of smaller lodges with more personalised service.
-The best I’ve stayed at is Ongava Tented Camp in Ongava Private Game Reserve, which is just a 15 to 20 minute drive from the park’s southern entrance.
+Accommodation outside of the park tends to be of a high quality, consisting of smaller lodges with more a personal service.
+The best I’ve stayed at is Ongava Tented Camp in Ongava Private Game Reserve, which is just a 15- to 20-minute drive from the park’s southern entrance.

 The red, rocky landscape of Damaraland is one of Namibia’s least populated areas in terms of humans, but wildlife such as Hartmann’s mountain zebra, kudu and gemsbok thrive, and some animals have gradually evolved to cope with the arid conditions.
 For example, elephant have become used to living with a minimal amount of water and over time have evolved to have longer legs to help them navigate the desert-like terrain, while lion have changed their hunting tactics to rely less heavily on camouflage.